 Next in the pyramid are the trial courts, called circuit courts.
-There are thirty-one circuit courts in West Virginia with a total of seventy circuit judges. circuit courts are West Virginia's only general jurisdiction trial courts of record.
+There are thirty-one circuit courts in West Virginia with a total of seventy-four circuit judges.
+Circuit courts are West Virginia's only general jurisdiction trial courts of record.
 They have jurisdiction over all civil cases totaling more than $300.
-Civil cases usually involve private property rights, not criminal activity
+Civil cases usually involve private property rights, not criminal activity.

 Supreme Court of Appeals